jacoscaz/treesandrobots.github.io/_posts/2018-06-28-looping-async-functions-nodejs.md

 | 1000000    | 95                          |
 | 10000000   | 85                          |

-Although this is something I would like to confirm and further expore in the future, my best guess is that the logarithmic nature of this correlation is due to dynamic optimizations - such as JIT compilation and instruction caching - taking place as the number of iterations builds up.
+Although this is something I would like to confirm and further explore in the future, my best guess is that the logarithmic nature of this correlation is due to dynamic optimizations - such as JIT compilation and instruction caching - taking place as the number of iterations builds up.

 At this point I stopped for a second a thought to myself: I'm measuring friggin' _nanoseconds_.
 How cool is that?